Signed in as:

 The ReOpen Class Action Lawsuit is committed to advocating and providing services to families and others who have a brain injury or brain-based disorder.
 If you would like to make a referral or interested in partnering with us, please do not hesitate to contact us through our contact form.

-Connect With Us and don’t forget to like and share.
+Connect With Us and don’t forget to Like and Share.
 By liking and sharing information for the ReOpen Class Action, you will help Civil Rights attorney, Patrick Donohue, and Brain Injury Rights Group reach millions of special education students across the country, who have had their federal civil rights violated under the Individuals with Disability Education Act (IDEA).
 Check us out on Social Media.
-Facebook, Instagram, Twitter
+Facebook, Instagram, Twitter and YouTube.

 *Brain Injury Rights Group is a non-profit, tax-exempt organization under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible to the extent allowed by law.